mario33881/betterSIS/README.md

 * (PyInstaller to build the executable)
     > The OS you build the executable on should be the oldest possibile to support more updated OSes
     > (builds are not backwards compatible)
+* certifi: a library that manages SSL/TLS certificates.
+It is necessary to connect to Github Release to check if there are updates.

 [Go to the index](#index)